Lurleen Wallace

 Lurleen Burns Wallace (born Lurleen Brigham Burns; September 19, 1926 – May 7, 1968) was an American politician who served as the 46th governor of Alabama for 16 months from January 16, 1967, until her death on May 7, 1968.
-She was the first wife of Alabama governor George Wallace, whom she succeeded as governor.
-Facing a constitutional restriction that prevented him from serving consecutive terms, George Wallace orchestrated his wife's candidacy in the 1966 gubernatorial election, openly admitting that she would serve as a figurehead while he retained control over administrative policies and decisions.
+She was the wife of Alabama governor George Wallace, whom she succeeded as governor.
+Facing a constitutional restriction that prevented him from serving consecutive terms, George Wallace orchestrated his wife’s candidacy in the 1966 gubernatorial election, openly admitting that she would serve as a figurehead while he retained control over administrative policies and decisions.

-Wallace was Alabama's first female governor and was the only woman to hold the governorship until Kay Ivey succeeded to the office in April 2017.
-Wallace is also (as of 2024) the only female governor in U.S. history to have died in office as well as being the first and only female Democrat to have served as governor in Alabama history.
+Wallace was Alabama's first female governor and was the only woman to hold the governorship until Kay Ivey in 2017.
+Wallace is also (as of 2026) the only female governor in U.S. history to have died in office, as well as being the first and only female Democrat to have served as governor in Alabama history.
 In 1973, she was posthumously inducted into the Alabama Women's Hall of Fame.

 Early years

-Lurleen Brigham Burns was born to Henry Burns and the former Estelle Burroughs of Fosters in Tuscaloosa, Alabama, on September 19, 1926.
+Lurleen Brigham Burns was born to Henry Burns and Estelle Burroughs of Fosters in Tuscaloosa, Alabama, on September 19, 1926.
 She graduated in 1942 from Tuscaloosa County High School at the age of fifteen.
 She then worked at Kresge's Five and Dime in Tuscaloosa, where she met George Wallace, at the time a member of the United States Army Air Corps.
 The couple married on May 22, 1943, when she was 16.

 Over the next twenty years, George became well-known in Alabama politics for his segregationist views while Lurleen was a mother and a homemaker.
 The Wallaces had four children: Bobbi Jo Wallace Parsons (1944–2015), Peggy Sue Wallace Kennedy (born 1950), George III (born 1951), and Janie Lee Wallace Dye (born 1961).
 Due to George Wallace's neglect of his family and frequent extramarital affairs, Lurleen filed for divorce in the late 1950s, later dropping the suit after he promised to be a better husband.

 When George was elected to his first of four nonconsecutive governor terms in 1963, Lurleen assumed the duties of First Lady of Alabama in 1963.
 She opened the first floor of the Alabama Governor's Mansion to the public seven days a week.
 She refused to serve alcoholic beverages at official functions.